azral1962/min-book/docs/manual.typ

 = Current heading

-This text have a end note#note[This is a end note]
+This text have an end note#note[This is an end note]

 // The end note will automatically appear here.